University-of-Mons/sismic-tutorial/sismic-tutorial.md

    <img src="Cruise_Control/Define_statechart/Statechart.png">
 </p>

 The statechart is composed of 2 parallel regions.
 The first region represents the behaviour of a simplified car and the second region represents the Cruise Control behaviour.
+As described before, the statechart will interact with a GUI.
+Then, most of the events in the statechart are triggered by buttons (acceleration pedal, brake pedal, engine start button, ...).

 #### Car